Devp459/Devp459/README.md

 # 💫 About Me:
-👋 Hi, I'm Dev Patel — a Computer Science student at UIC with a 3.7 GPA, passionate about AI, Machine Learning, and Data Science.<br>I enjoy building things that solve real problems — from a personal finance app to a waste-reduction marketplace.
-I've worked on research involving large-scale optimization algorithms and gained hands-on web development experience through internships.<br>🛠️ I work primarily in Python, JavaScript, and React, and I'm always exploring new tools and frameworks.
+👋 Hi, I'm Dev Patel — a Computer Science student at UIC with a 3.7 GPA, passionate about AI, Machine Learning, and Data Science.<br>I enjoy building things that solve real problems — from a 👋 Hi, I'm Dev Patel — a Computer Science student at the University of Illinois at Chicago (UIC) with a 3.7 GPA, driven by a deep interest in Artificial Intelligence, Machine Learning, and Data Science.
+My academic journey has been complemented by meaningful hands-on experience.
+I completed a research internship at UIC, where I developed Python-based data analysis tools and optimization algorithms to solve large-scale linear programs in the field of coded caching.
+More recently, I worked as a Web Development Intern at TechConnectUSA, where I built responsive front-end interfaces using HTML, CSS, JavaScript, and React, collaborated with cross-functional teams, and contributed to a 30% reduction in website downtime across client projects.
+Beyond internships, I enjoy building projects that address real-world problems.
+From a personal finance guidance app to a sustainability-focused marketplace connecting users with businesses that donate surplus goods, I strive to write code that is both purposeful and impactful.
+I am currently seeking internship opportunities where I can contribute to innovative teams, deepen my expertise in software development or data-driven fields, and continue growing as an engineer.

 ## 🌐 Socials: